Corvallis-to-the-Sea Trail (C2C) Thru-Hiking Guide

 • In general, the Coast Range is damp and humid.
 Therefore, we recommend carrying a synthetic insulating layer rather than a down jacket.
 See our discussion of down vs synthetic.

-• Mosquitos and ticks can be an issue for much of the summer.
+• Mosquitoes and ticks can be an issue for much of the summer.
 We recommend having a bug net or fully enclosed tent (rather than a tarp).
 See our guide to the Best Backpacking Tents for more recommendations.

 • A mosquito headnet might save you a lot of grief in spring and summer.
 It's worth the weight penalty.